voodoo/caveman-guide/src/content/book/15-gout/index.md

 ## The apple fritter connection

 No, really!

-For decades, the medical community has pointed fingers at red meat, organ meats, and alcohol as the primary dietary culprits behind gout.
+Back before my surgery, talking to the VA doc - she was adamant that the reason I had gout was from "purine foods" - meat, organ meats or alcohol food.
+She was certain.
+I was perplexed because I did not have much, if any, of those things.

 However, emerging research and clinical observations are challenging this long-held belief.
 This chapter proposes a controversial yet compelling argument: that foods like apple fritters - and their constituent ingredients - may be the real drivers of gout in our modern diet.

   > Have you ever had gout?
-Imagine a sledge hammer pummeling your big toe -
-  > over and over.
+Imagine a sledge hammer pummeling your big toe - over and over.
 Between bypass surgery and gout, I'll take heart surgery.

 ## The Traditional View of Gout